Leo Wagner

-Life
+Early life

 Leo Wagner was born in Munich during the wave of revolutions that swept across German posts and cities during the immediate aftermath of World War I. His father, whom he would later describe as "his inspiration“, had undertaken as series of jobs, most recently as a police inspector.
 He came originally from Ellingen (Weißenburg-Gunzenhausen) in Middle Franconia.
-Wagner passed his school final exams in 1937, and went on to enrol at the “Hochschule für Lehrerbildung“ (government controlled teacher training college) in Munich.
+Wagner passed his school final exams in 1937, and went on to enroll at the “Hochschule für Lehrerbildung“ (government controlled teacher training college) in Munich.
 Leo Wagner was 20 in September 1939 when war broke out.
 Between 1939 and 1945 he served as a radio operator.
-During the first part if 1945, as the Hitler nightmare crumbled in the face of military defeat from east and west, Leo Wagner found himself recuperating in a Hanover hospital from the wounds that left him classified as "war wounded“.
-Before the war ended he had discharged himself and made his way on foot the 650 km / 400 miles cross-country to Günzburg, the home city of the woman who by May 1945 had become his wife.
+During the first part of 1945, as the Nazi regime crumbled in the face of military defeat from east and west, Leo Wagner found himself recuperating in a Hanover hospital from the wounds that left him classified as "war wounded“.
+Before the war ended he had discharged himself and made his way on foot the 650 km (400 miles) cross-country to Günzburg, the home city of the woman who by May 1945 had become his wife.
 They had met when his military unit had been stationed in Günzburg earlier in the war.
 In marrying Elfriede (1922–1980) he acquired two step children who were able to offload retrospectively the social and legal disadvantages of illegitimacy through their mother's marriage.

 Remaining in Günzburg, between 1945 and 1961 Wagner worked as a school teacher and, later, as a school head at junior-middle schools built up by himself at the adjacent villages of Bubesheim and Reisensburg.
 In 1961 he then accepted an appointment as "rector“ of the catholic junior-middle boys‘ school in Günzburg: this was evidently not a full-time position.